nainiayoub/java-notes/README.md

 # Garbage Collection
 ## What is Garbage Collection in Java?
 * Java Garbage Collection is the process by which Java programs perform automatic memory management.

+## Why Java provides Garbage Collector?
-* The garbage collector finds the unused objects and deletes them to free up memory.
+* Java provides the Garbage Collector to find the unused objects and deletes them to free up memory so that Java application developers are not burdened with having to explicitly free memory objects that are not being used.